 So, here you go… Don't worry… You won't have to read it all at once.

 Here on www.siliar.com, you will be able to work your way through various aspects of the story as it is unfolded in small sections.
-As interest dictates and time permits, the story will be delivered in small sections suitable to be read in short sessions, linked in the order that I believe best tells the tale.
+As interest dictates and time permits, the story will be delivered in small sections suitable to be read in short sessions, linked in the timelines in the order that I believe best tells the tale.

 HOWEVER, there will be other options…

 Links to the sections will ALSO be provided in strict chronological order.
 While this seems obvious, there are sections of the story that take place in different places among different sets of characters at the same time… but that's getting way ahead…

 Links to sections will, further, give readers information about location.
 At a glance, readers will be able to identify where and when things happen…

 One more twist… As readers indicate questions or ask for more information, the answers and augmentations will be provided.
 This is not to say that the story will be changed, but that the telling of the story will adapt.
 Sections will have "last updated" indicators, and links to adjunct information will be included.

 So, what this means… Well, I know of no other reading experience that will compare to this… It is an experiment, an attempt to include the reader in the world at a deeper level than ever before possible.